 Comic Rocket’s collection is the most exhaustive.
 You’ll find almost every kind of comic here.
 The centralized approach to reading new issues and back catalogue of comics, along with the always in sync Android app, makes Comic Rocket a must have.

-GoComics is a website, and there’s also an iOS and Android app.
+GoComics is a website, and there’s also an iOS app.
 GoComics is where you’ll find most mainstream comic strips: Dilbert, Garfield, Penguin, Calvin and Hobbs and the like.
 After logging in, you can follow comics of your interest.
 You can also zoom in and pan around to read better.
 Swiping left/right will bring up older/newer issues.

 You won’t find nearly as many comics in GoComics as Comic Rocket, but if you’re a comic strips fan, you’ll get a lot out of it.